Supy vs Crunchtime

 Crunchtime

-- Legacy architecture since 1995
+- Legacy architecture built in 1995

-- Months of remote training to launch
+- Months of remote training to get started

-- One standard setup, changes need support
+- One standard setup, changes take weeks

 Supy

-- Cloud-native, designed for today
+- Cloud-native, built for today

-- Go live in weeks, not months
+- Live in weeks, not months

-- Flexes to how your restaurants operate
+- Adapts to how your restaurant actually operates

 Feature-by-feature comparison